riagoyal1/p3-riagoyal/README.md

 ## How do I get the key for the Spotify Web API?

 In order to get the Client ID and Client Secret necessary to use this app, you can navigate to https://developer.spotify.com/ and log in using your Spotify details.
 Go to 'Dashboard', then 'Create An App' or 'My New App".
-After creating the app you'll see Client ID and Client Secret underneath the app name
+After creating the app you'll see Client ID and Client Secret underneath the app name.
+Add these credentials to the secret.code.py file in order to run your code.

 ## Try it out yourself!